 Types of Adrenoleukodystrophy

-Childhood cerebral ALD mainly affects children who are between 4 and 10 years old.
-It can progress rapidly if the condition is not found early enough.
+affects children who are between 3 and 10 years old.
+It progresses very rapidly

-Adrenomyelopathy primarily affects male adults.
-It is milder than childhood cerebral ALD.
-It also progresses slowly in comparison.
+milder than childhood cerebral ALD.
+It also progresses slowly by comparison.

-Addison’s disease is the third type of ALD.
-It is also known adrenal insufficiency.
-Addison’s disease occurs when your adrenal glands don’t make enough hormones.
+adrenal insufficiency.
+Addison’s disease occurs when your adrenal glands don’t

 Causes and Risk Factors

-People with ALD have mutations in the gene that makes ALDP.
-Their bodies do not make enough ALDP.
+have mutations in the gene that makes ALDP.
+Their bodies don’t make enough

 Symptoms of Adrenoleukodystrophy